 Step 2 - Mark Rivet Holes

 When you install rivets into metal, they are slid through a hole that is already there, so you have to make these holes yourself.
-First, use a marker, or a piece of chalk, to draw on your piece where the rivets should go.
+Use a marker, or a piece of chalk, to draw on your piece where the rivets should go.
 They should be spaced every couple of inches for the best holding power.

 Step 3 - Drill Rivet Holes